RuiSoares333/FEUP-LBAW/docs/ebd.md

 ---

-## A5: Relational Schema, validation and schema refinement
+## A5: Relational Schema, validation, and schema refinement

 This artifact contains the Relational Schema created from the Conceptual Model UML.
-It includes attributes, domains, primary keys, foreign keys and restrictions like UNIQUE, DEFAULT and NOT NULL.
+It includes attributes, domains, primary keys, foreign keys, and restrictions like UNIQUE, DEFAULT, and NOT NULL.
-It also includes the schema validations through functional depency analysis.
+It also includes schema validations through functional dependency analysis.

 ### 1. Relational Schema